EnkeyMC/TileMosaicGenerator/README.md

 Apart from exporting the mosaic in SVG, the app allows you to export and import the project which saves/loads the tile set, generator settings and color palette.
 The project file also contains version number to allow backwards compatibility.

+This is more of a foundation that can be built upon as I have tried to make it as extensible as possible.
 There are lots of features currently missing, but I plan on adding them in the future.

 ## Generator